 Long-term competition.
-The population sizes were modelled by a three-way interaction of temperature treatment, species identity and the presence/absence of competitors, with the population ID as the random effect in the generalized linear mix-effect model (family = “zero-inflated negative binomial”) using brms package.
-To visualize the three-way interactive effects, the posterior estimates of the high-temperature effect were plot against zero for the two species with or without the presence of competitors; the posterior estimates of the effect of the competition were plot against zero for the two species in two temperature regimes.
+The population sizes were modelled by a three-way interaction of temperature treatment, species identity and the presence/absence of competitors, with the population identity as the random effect in the generalized linear mix-effect model (family = “zero-inflated negative binomial”) using the brms package.
+To visualize the three-way interactive effects, the posterior estimates of the high-temperature effect were plot against zero for the two species with or without the presence of competitors; the posterior estimates of the effect of the competition were plotted against zero for the two species in two temperature regimes.

 Results